 Special Education Programs

 The programs housed in our department of Special Education are well-known for their excellence and establishment throughout the state of Pennsylvania.
-We offer both Mentally/Physically Handicapped and Visual Impairment certifications that prepare our teacher candidates for instructing the unique and gifted group of individuals who require Special Education services.
-Though these programs are diverse in their own respects, the Special Education department has formulated a list of important concepts that students will learn in conjunction with both Mentally/Physically Handicapped and Visual Impairment certifications, including but not limited to:
+We offer both Special Education and Visual Impairment certifications that prepare our teacher candidates for instructing the unique and gifted group of individuals who require Special Education services.
+Though these programs are diverse in their own respects, the Special Education department has formulated a list of important concepts that students will learn in conjunction with both Special Education and Visual Impairment certifications, including but not limited to:

 - Assessment procedures to determine educational programming, which pose as a must for determining what your students need (Functional Vision Assessment, Learning Media Assessment, etc.).